Teusner Joshua 2023 GSM Review: Bright Fruit, No Oak, All Charm

 Appearance

-In the glass, Joshua reveals a brilliant ruby red with striking clarity and a translucent core.
-Its light colour and glowing edge signal freshness over weight, with a youthful energy confirmed by a halo of tight, persistent bubbles.
-This is a wine that looks alive.
+In the glass, Joshua shows a brilliant ruby tone with striking clarity and a translucent core.
+The lighter colour and glowing rim point to freshness over weight, giving it a youthful, energetic feel.

 Aroma / Nose